Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 Tip; Remember!
 It's a lifestyle not a job

-I remember at my Induction back home asking the trainers if we worked a set number of hours each day and at certain times.
-The reply I got back then was that "It's more of a lifestyle" so my immediately thought was "Christ! we'll be working all the bloody hours of the day" what with me being the cynical old scrotum that I am.
-It didn't evolve into anything like that of course but they were certainly right because it is more of a lifestyle than a job
+I remember at my Induction back home asking the trainers if we worked a set number of hours.
+The reply I got back then was that "It's more of a lifestyle" so my immediately thought was "Fine! we'll be working all the bloody hours of the day".

 If you're having a good few beers one night in your canvas-palace it tends to get a trifle repetitive when it seems you're up every 5 minutes bursting for the loo.
 Seriously though for female workers it can be unnerving having to walk in the dark if the toilet blocks are far away.